 3. Torque Wrenches (1/4″ and 1/2″)

-Essential for every mechanic are a few good quality torque-wrenches that have a certificate of calibration included with them when bought new.
-Ideally you want a 1/4″ size for smaller bolts that are around 0-30nm or so and a 1/2″ for higher torque requirements (such as wheel bolts).
+Essential for every mechanic is a selection of good quality torque-wrenches that range in sizes.
+Equally, they should be provided with a certificate of calibration included when new.
+Ideally, you want a 1/4″ size for smaller bolts that are around 0-30nm or so and a 1/2″ for higher torque requirements (such as wheel bolts).
 A 1/4″ torque wrench shouldn’t be passed upon just because they’re used on smaller nuts and bolts, some are just as important if not more than larger ones.
-Becoming a better mechanic is all about becoming better at processes, and becoming better at processes means tightening up to manual specifications.
+Becoming a better mechanic is all about becoming better at processes, and becoming better at processes means torquing up to factory specifications.

 4. Coloured Socket Sets

-Have you ever just got sick and tired of spinning sockets around to see what size they are?
-So did we!
-But that was before we discovered how amazingly time-saving coloured socket sets are.
+Have you ever got sick of spinning sockets around to see what size they are?
+Discover just how amazingly time-saving coloured socket sets are.

-After a little usage the colours for each size get stored into your memory bank and there’s simply no looking back.
-Next time picking a socket up means just selecting the colour without double checking the size.
+Storing the colour in your mind instead of the size and there’s simply no looking back.
+Next time picking a socket up means just selecting the colour without double-checking the figure.
 This can also be done by purchasing petrol and oil resistant socket labels for normal sockets, but the colours are far nicer.

 5. Cable Ties/Zip Ties/Ty-Rap/Panduit Strap